Ten minutes before

-This exciting documentary grabbed the attention of Dutch television.
-While he made the documentary (Portrait of Anton Adriaan Mussert) for them, he and his friend Kees Holierhoek worked on something he was really excited about.
-It was Verhoeven’s ambition was to make a movie inspired by the popular Anton Wachtercyclus books by author Simon Vestdijk.
-Four of the eight books were about the author’s student days and he wanted to turn those into a movie.
-While Paul and Kees were in the middle of writing the screenplay he got offered to make the TV series Floris.
+This exciting documentary grabbed the attention of a Dutch television company.
+While he made the documentary (Portrait of Anton Adriaan Mussert) for them, he and his friend Kees Holierhoek worked on something that really excited him.
+Verhoeven had the ambition to make a movie inspired by the popular Anton Wachtercyclus books by author Simon Vestdijk.
+Four of the eight books were about the author’s student days, and he wanted to turn them into a movie.
+While Paul and Kees were in the middle of writing the screenplay, Paul got offered to make the TV series Floris.

 A young Rutger Hauer

 The middle ages were popular on screens all around Europe, and Floris was to be the Dutch Ivanhoe.
 Paul wasn’t really keen to film some people on horses but he decided to do it anyway.
 Because he thought: “Well, then you’ve got something, haven’t you?”
 “Sometimes you just have to let go of your ambitions, or preferences, because if it doesn’t go like this (he draws a straight line in the air) it will go like this (he draws a curved line in the air, ending at the same point).

 Honing his craft